See Manon’s SPOTLIGHT PAGE here

 2012 – present

 Manon is now a regular scriptwriter for “Pobol y Cwm” (BBC) and “Gwaith Cartref” Fiction Factory).
 She wrote a short story for the volume Tapas (Gwasg Gwynedd), and qualified with Swansea University Teaching Welsh for Adults, for whom she taught for 5 years..
 In March 2012 she co-adapted/translated Rachel Tresize’s short stories “Fresh Apples” : “Fala Surion” which was produced by Fran Wen Theatr, and toured throughout Wales.
 She also qualified with a Higher Certifate in Translation from Aberystwyth University, and continued as a mentor and guest lecturer at the Univeristy of Wales, Cardiff with MPhil Scriptwriting students.
 She won a place on a BBC Academy/Cyfle Advanced Script Development course.
 In February 2013 Clwyd Theatr Cymru staged a revival of her successful adaptation of Cordell’s “Rape of the Fair Country” which played at Clwyd, The New Theatre,Cardiff and the Grand in Swansea .
 She wrote “Tu Hwnt i Ddagrau” (starring Matthew Rhys) and “Rhosod” for BBC Radio Cymru, and initiated (and won development funding for) a major new drama/event for production in 2015/16.
 In 2016 she won development funding for and wrote the stage play “Swansea’s Three Night Blitz” performed at the Swansea Grand Theatre to packed houses.
-She has also just completed her first novel “Porth y Byddar” published in November 2017.
+Her first novel “Porth y Byddar” published in November 2017.
 In 2020 BBC Radio Cymru produced two radio dramas “Merched y Môr”.

 She played Gwen in “Talking to the Dead” (Sky) and, on stage, Mam in “Wyneb Dros Dro” (Cwmni 3D) and Angharad in “The Good The Bad and the Welsh” (Frapetsus).
 In 2020 she also performed in several of the Sherman Theatre’s lockdown dramas in the “Heart of Cardiff” series, and played Astrid Price in the “Astrid Price Investigates” series (Flying Bridge Theatre Co, now on YouTube)